 The TOA (time of arrival) lightning location technique is based on hyperbolic curve calculations.
-The emitted radio signals of a lightning discharge are traveling with the speed of light.
-These are approximately 300000 kilometers per second.
-Each received signal is time-stamped at the receiving sites.
-The time-stamp differences are used for hyperbolic curve generation.
-The point of intersection of all hyperbolic curves defines the location of the source of the radio signal, see Figure 34.
-The computed position is then be assumed to be the location of the lightning stroke.
+The emitted radio signal of a lightning discharge is traveling with the speed of the light.
+This is approximately 300000 kilometers per second.
+Each received signal is time-stamped at the receiver.
+The difference of two time stamps and the two positions of the both receivers define a hyperbolic curve for the location of the lightning discharge.
+The point of intersection of three or more such hyperbolic curves defines the unique location of the source of the radio signal, see Figure 40.
+The computed position is then be assumed to be the location of the lightning.
 At least 4 sites are needed to define always a unique intersection of the hyperbolic curves.
 With more than four receiving sites reporting the same signal there is some redundant information available to improve the accuracy and to verify the performance.

-Figure 34: The site to the left receives the signal $60\mu s$ later than the site to the right, because the lightning discharge is 18 km more far away from the site to the left than from the site to the right.
+Figure 40: The receiver to the left receives the signal $60\mu s$ later than the receiver to the right, because the lightning discharge is 18 km more far away from the receiver to the left than from the receiver to the right.